Unlocking AI Trust: My Journey into the World of Data Annotation

 When you’ve been in sales for a while, whether in Trust & Safety, Content Moderation, or Customer Experience Management, you get used to a certain rhythm.
 You know the personas, the pain points, the pitch.
 You understand how to translate operational excellence into bottom-line impact.
 Then, you step into Data Annotation & Labelling, and the game changes.

 That’s exactly what happened to me over the past few months.
-As CRO at Conectys, I’ve always been passionate about tech-enabled services and how we help global companies deliver real, measurable value.
-But getting hands-on with our data annotation work?
-That opened up a whole new chapter.
+As a sales enthusiast, I’ve always been fascinated by tech-enabled services and how we help global companies deliver real, measurable value.

 Here’s what I’ve learned so far.